juli9834/huset-kbh/wordpress/wp-content/plugins/akismet/readme.txt

 = 4.0.1 =
 *Release Date - 6 November 2017*

-* Fixed a bug that could prevent some users from connecting Akismet via their Jetpack connection.
+* Fixed a bug that could prEvent some users from connecting Akismet via their Jetpack connection.
-* Ensured that any pending Akismet-related events are unscheduled if the plugin is deactivated.
+* Ensured that any pending Akismet-related Events are unscheduled if the plugin is deactivated.
 * Allow some JavaScript to be run asynchronously to avoid affecting page render speeds.

 = 4.0 =